 For water retention, coco peat acts almost like a sponge, soaking up moisture and holding it for a longer period than other organic materials.
 The lightness of coco peat is an ideal addition to clay soils and for rock gardens, as well as its many other uses in gardens.

 Coco peat aids in healthy root growth, keeps soil moist and aerates soils.

 When mixed into normal garden soil, coco peat holds moisture within its fibres and release the moisture slowly.
 This means that you water your plants less during the summer months and only need to give plants a good soaking weekly.

 DO NOT add coco peat to plants that require only minimal watering or pots containing succulents.
 As this product absorbs water the soil will be too moist for these types of plants.

 Coco peat is a 100% organic alternative to peat moss, so simply replace peat moss on your indoor plants with coco peat.
 It is excellent for those plants that require regular watering, helping to keep moisture levels in the soil for a longer period.

 • Get seeds flourishing

-You can use coco peat as a growing media to establish seeds, whether in garden beds, herb or vegetable gardens.
+You can use coco peat as a growing media to establish seeds, whether or garden beds, herb or vegetable gardens.
 Coco peat has antifungal properties that will allow your seedlings to flourish and has also been shown to reduce plant diseases.

 • Pot up or plant with coco peat